49th Street Theatre

 The 49th Street Theatre (later renamed Cinema 49) was a Broadway theater at 235 West 49th Street in the Theater District of Manhattan in New York City.
+It was built by the Shubert family in 1921, though they lost the theatre in the Great Depression.
+The building became a cinema for a short time before its ultimate demolition in 1940.

+Design

-The 750-seat neo-Renaissance style theater was designed by the architect Herbert J. Krapp for the Shubert Organization.
+The 750-seat neo-Renaissance style theater was designed by the architect Herbert J. Krapp for the Shubert Organization, with building by the O'Day Construction Company.
+The exterior walls were marble with pilasters and classically designed cornices.
+It had a spacious lobby on the orchestra level, with lounging and smoking rooms on the mezzanine level.
+The interior walls were covered in oak panels.
+The fabric for the chairs and drop curtain were blue.
+It had one single balcony and no boxes.

+History

 It opened on December 26, 1921, with a performance of Face Value, a comedy by Laurence Grass.
+The theater premiered Gypsy Jim, a play by Oscar Hammerstein II, in 1924.
+In 1927, the American premiere of Fallen Angels was staged at the 49th Street Theatre, featuring a cast with Fay Bainter, Estelle Winwood, Gerald Hamer, Eileen Beldon, and Luis Alberni.

 Although it had some popular productions, such as the revue La Chauve-Souris and the Aaron Hoffman play Give and Take, the venue was one of the Shuberts' less successful locations.
 They lost control of the property during the Great Depression.
-It continued to operate as a playhouse until April 1938.
+It continued to operate as a playhouse until April 1938 under leadership of the Federal Theatre Project.
 The final theatrical performance at the venue was a production of Henrik Ibsen's The Wild Duck.
 The venue was then converted to show movies and reopened as Cinema 49.
 The cinema was also unsuccessful and closed in 1940; the building was demolished that December.